CatherineTrevor/gothenburg-netball/README.md

 Each page is responsive on various device sizes, has the same clean, simple structure, and contains the navigation bar and footer.
 The navigation bar is static, and the favicon links back to the home page.

-The layout is primarily based on [Bootstrap's grid system](https://getbootstrap.com/docs/5.0/layout/grid/), heavily modified to acheive the desired look and style.
+The layout is primarily based on [Bootstrap's grid system](https://getbootstrap.com/docs/5.0/layout/grid/), heavily modified to achieve the desired look and style.

 Each page has the necessary internal links to direct the user in alignment with the relevant part of their online journey.